Tips for Successful Online Testing

 Safari 6 (MAC Only)

-Internet Explorer 10 and 11 does not work well with Blackboard.
+Internet Explorer 11 does not work well with Blackboard.
 Do not use Internet Explorer 11 with Blackboard.

 2. Consider cleaning up your browser before you begin.